abhiTronix/vidgear/docs/gears/ffgear/usage.md

         * `size`: Sets the maximum size in number of frames.
 Default is `0`.
         * `start`: Sets the first frame of the loop.
 Default is `0`.

+        !!! info "You must often include `setpts` to fix the timestamps, otherwise frames may be dropped or playback may stutter."

     !!! note "Using `loop=3` will loop the video `4` times in total."

     ```python linenums="1" hl_lines="7"